DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 ---

-The 6OP-DX offers three banks, named INT., C1./CART1, and C2./CART2:
+The 6OP-DX offers three banks, named INT., C1./CART1, and C2./CART2, each can hold 32 voices:
-- INT (as internal memory), can hold 32 voices.
-Each operator are using sine waveforms only, like the real DX7 synthesizer.
+- INT (as internal memory).
+Each operator is using sine waveform only, like the real DX7 synthesizer.
-- C1 (CART1), as cartridge #1, can hold 32 voices.
-Each operator are using sine waveforms only, like the real DX7 synthesizer.
+- C1 (CART1), as cartridge #1.
+Each operator is using sine waveform only, like the real DX7 synthesizer.
-- C2 (CART2), as cartridge #2, can hold 32 voices.
-Each operator may use additional waveforms (sine, triangle, sawtooth, ramp, or square).
+- C2 (CART2), as cartridge #2.
+Each operator may use custom waveform: sine, triangle, sawtooth, ramp, or square.

+:warning: Due to DX7 compatibility, when you import a SysEx file to CART2 (cartridge 2), affected voice(s) is/are automatically set to sine waveforms.

 ---